milvus-io/milvus-docs/site/en/userGuide/manage-indexes/index-with-gpu.md

     - __itopk_size__: Determines the size of intermediate results kept during the search.
 A larger value may improve recall at the expense of search performance.
 It should be at least equal to the final top-k (__limit__) value and is typically a power of 2 (e.g., 16, 32, 64, 128).

     - __search_width__: Specifies the number of entry points into the CAGRA graph during the search.
 Increasing this value can enhance recall but may impact search performance.
-The default value is __1__.

     - __min_iterations__ / __max_iterations__: These parameters control the search iteration process.
 By default, they are set to __0__, and CAGRA automatically determines the number of iterations based on __itopk_size__ and __search_width__.
 Adjusting these values manually can help balance performance and accuracy.